Alexskq/Alexskq/README.md

 ## 🔭 Current Endeavors

-I am currently working as a teacher at Le Wagon in Lille, where I teach various concepts of web development and assist students in their journey and the completion of their projects.
+I am currently working as a Teacher at Le Wagon in Lille, where I teach various concepts of web development and assist students in their journey and the completion of their projects.
 Here's what I'm currently focused on:

 - I'm exploring different tools and libraries to enhance my skill set.
 - I'm an early riser, always driven and constantly learning in the tech world.